mdeniz/marcus_bikes/README.md

 On the shop

-* Have actual users for the customers, access under authentication and support authorization.
+* Have actual users for the customers, access under authentication, and support authorization.
 * Multicurrency and multilanguage support.
 * Bag of data attributes for each product in a structured way.
-Add more info to each product that could be shown in the product page automatically.
+Add more info to each product that could be shown on the product page automatically.
 Info that doesn't need to be customized, like dimensions of a certain frame, number of pins for a chain, more technical info, etc.
-* Catalog filtering to narrow down the list of products to be shown, by brand, by price range, etc.
+* Catalog filtering to narrow down the list of products to be shown, by brand, price range, etc.
 * Catalog ordering, using different columns, like price, category, brand, etc.
 * Store many images per product.
 Eg. use them based on customizable attributes to show a different one if a different color of the product is selected:

 ![Multiple images](doc/assets/multiple_images.png)

-* Bookmark products for users
+* Bookmark products for users.
-* Comment and review on products
+* Comment and review products.
-* Related products that are sell together lately
+* Related products that are sold together lately.
-* Show an approximate idea of the stock remaining
+* Show an approximate idea of the stock remaining.
-* Checkout the cart and create orders out of it
+* Checkout the cart and create orders out of it.
-* Delivery of the products
+* Delivery of the products.
-* Discounts and promotions
+* Discounts and promotions.

 For the administrative side:

 * Be able to use categories as the products set a CustomizablePart can select options from instead of having to specify product by product as options.
-* Stock control of the products
+* Stock control of the products.
-* Orders control through the whole lifecycle
+* Orders control through the whole lifecycle.

 A more technical list of changes to the current codebase:

 * Create a JSON API to expose the same capabilities of the current codebase.
-* Move the logic out of the actions to service objects in order to be reused in other parts like the API.
+* Move the business logic out of the actions to Service Objects in order to be reused in other parts like the API.
-* Of course, move this app to a Backend only system that communicates via that JSON API with different frontends like a mobile app or a web app.
+* Of course, move this app to a Backend-only system that communicates via that JSON API with different frontends like a Mobile app or a Web app.
-* Add more specs to cover all the models, controllers and actions.
+* Add more specs to cover all the models, controllers, and actions.
 I just added a few of them.